Humbert Roque Versace: Vietnam War

 On May 12, 1962, Versace began his first tour of duty in the Republic of Vietnam as an intelligence advisor.
 In May 1963, he volunteered for a six-month extension of his tour.
 He planned to attend seminary at the conclusion of his service and join the Catholic priesthood, hoping to return to Vietnam as a missionary working with orphans.

 Less than two weeks before the end of his tour, on October 29, 1963, while visiting a Military Academy classmate in Detachment A-23, 5th Special Forces Group in the Mekong Delta, Versace accompanied several companies of South Vietnamese Civilian Irregular Defense (CIDG) troops who had attacked to remove a Viet Cong command post located in the U Minh Forest, a VC stronghold.
 A VC Main Force battalion ambushed and overran Versace's unit, wounding him in the process.
 He was able to provide enough covering fire so that the CIDG forces could withdraw from the killing zone.

 A second government force of about 200 men operating only a few thousand yards from the main fight learned of the disaster too late to help.
 U.S. authorities said the communist radio jammers had knocked out both the main channel and the alternate channel on all local military radios.
 Versace was captured and taken to a prison deep in the jungle along with two other Americans, Lieutenant Nick Rowe and Sergeant Dan Pitzer.
 He tried to escape four times, but failed in his attempts.
 Versace insulted the Viet Cong during the indoctrination sessions and cited the Geneva Convention treaty time after time.
 The Viet Cong separated Versace from the other prisoners.
 The last time the prisoners heard his voice, he was loudly singing "God Bless America".
-On September 26, 1965, North Vietnam's "Liberation Radio" announced the execution of Captain Humbert Roque Versace.
-Versace's remains have never been recovered.
-His headstone at Arlington National Cemetery stands above an empty grave and can be located in the Memorial section MG-108.